hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 <li> Click <b>Create Resource Pool</b> to open the Create Resource Pool dialog box. </li>

-<li> Select a <b>Cloud Type</b> to create a resource pool when you are using local (on premise services) or HP Cloud services.
+<li> Select a <b>Cloud Type</b> to create a resource pool when you are using local (on premise services) or HP Helion Cloud services.

 <ul>
 <li> <b>Custom</b>: All provider details are required.
-<li> <b>HP Cloud OS for Moonshot - OpenStack (Grizzly)</b>: The dashboard provides values for the HP Cloud OS for Moonshot Administration Dashboard environment.
+<li> <b>HP Helion Cloud OS for Moonshot - OpenStack (Grizzly)</b>: The dashboard provides values for the HP Helion Cloud OS for Moonshot Administration Dashboard environment.
 Provider details are not required.
-<li> <b>HP Cloud - OpenStack (Diablo)</b>: The dashboard provides values for the HP Cloud Services environment.
+<li> <b>HP Helion Cloud - OpenStack (Diablo)</b>: The dashboard provides values for the HP Helion Cloud Services environment.
 You must enter <b>Provider Details</b>, which are required.
 <li> <b>Custom - OpenStack (Grizzly)</b>: Provides maximum flexibility when you are creating a resource pool. <b>Details</b> and <b>Provider Details</b> are required.
 </ul>
 </li>

-<li> Select a Compute Region to create a resource pool when you are using local (on premise) services or HP Cloud services.
+<li> Select a Compute Region to create a resource pool when you are using local (on premise) services or HP Helion Cloud services.
 If you do not select a Compute Region, you must enter information in the remaining fields. </li>

 <li> In the <b>Details</b> section:
 <ul>